 Ontario’s Designated Local Landmarks.
 Download Below.
 Historic landmarks within Ontario are physical testaments of our community’s heritage.
 The collection of designated landmarks include single and multi-family residences, commercial buildings, landscape sites and parks, churches, and schools.
 While many individual public and privately owned properties have been designated, many more potential historic landmarks await property owner consent for designation.

 Ontario’s Designated Local Historic Districts.
 Download Below.
 Ontario’s historic residential neighborhoods possess their own distinct history, character, and features that help tell its story.
 Each historic district brochure features a map, photos, and a detailed description of the historical significance of the district and its individual properties.
-There are currently seven designated historic districts and many more potential historic districts have been identified.
+There are currently eight designated historic districts and many more potential historic districts have been identified.